Coping With Difficult Emotions

 If you experience BPD you might feel like every day is a struggle against yourself, but the good news is that there are a lot of things you can do to help yourself.
 With time, you will learn to cope with BPD better, take it from me, I’ve been living with BPD for many years and I’m glad to be able to say that I seem to get stronger and better every year.

 So, how can you cope with difficult emotions day to day?
+How can you balance your extreme thinking?
 If you’re constantly feeling overwhelmed, it might help to focus on ONE FEELING AT A TIME.
+And try to remember: Uncomfortable feelings are OK.

 IF YOU’RE FEELING ANGRY, FRUSTRATED OR RESTLESS, TRY…